BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^ianc]: **Testing Seeds.** You can always test seeds with [Ian Coleman's web tool](https://iancoleman.io/bip39/).
 This is a handy way to ensure that valid and random seeds are being generated.
 Obviously, you should only do so with an _offline_ version of the code, downloaded to a local computer that is afterward pulled off the network.

+[^debias]: **Debiasing Dice.** Dice can be biased!
+(So can cards and coins for that matter, but especially dice.)
+You can improve the quality of your dice by buying [Casino-Quality Dice](https://www.amazon.com/Trademark-Poker-Grade-Serialized-Casino/dp/B00157YFJE?th=1) or [Gamescience Dice](https://www.dicedepot.com/Set-of-12-D6s_c_8.html).
+If it's a large concern, you can also (or alternatively) debias your rolls as [Andrew Poelstra describes in this paper](https://github.com/apoelstra/SSS32/blob/new-complete/SSS32.ps#L509).
+However, the main goal here is for you to use a safe means to generate the entropy for this seed, so if any of that sounds reasonable _do it_, and if any of that doesn't, then just use your dice rolls as they come.

 [^19]: **Export Together!** One you have clicked the "Export Shares Individually" button do *not* click done until you have exported all three shares.
 Each times SSKR shares are generated, they're modified by new entropy.
 That means that SSKR shares may only be used with the other shares created at the exact same time.

 [^20]: **No Restore?** If it didn't restore, you have a problem.
 You're probably going to need to go back to Step D and create a new seed.
 But this really shouldn't happen.